WebexCC-SA/LAB-2310/docs/Excercise2.md

 **Congratulations !!** on successfully completing this exercise!

-You've learned how to perform seamless internal transfers within entry points and now understand the crucial difference between a Blind Transfer and a GoTo Nod
+You've learned how to perform seamless internal transfers within entry points and now understand the crucial difference between a Blind Transfer and a GoTo Node.